Broderick Smith: 1973–1978: Tommy to the Dingoes

 The Who's rock opera Tommy was performed in Australia in 1973, in an orchestral version, with Smith in the role of The Father (Mr Walker).
 Other Australian artists involved were Daryl Braithwaite (as Tommy), Billy Thorpe, Doug Parkinson, Wendy Saddington, Jim Keays, Colleen Hewett, Linda George, Ross Wilson, Bobby Bright, and Ian Meldrum (as "Uncle Ernie" in Sydney).

 The Dingoes were formed in Melbourne in April 1973 by Smith's old band mate, Kerryn Tolhurst.
 The original line-up included Tolhurst (ex-Adderley Smith Blues Band, Sundown, Country Radio) (singer, songwriter, guitars), Chris Stockley (ex-CamPact, Axiom) (guitars), John Strangio (bass), John Lee (ex-Blackfeather (drums)) and Smith (vocals, harmonica).
 The band was formed to fuse rhythm and blues with Australian bush music but it was generally described as country rock.
 Their best performed singles were "Way Out West" and "Boy on the Run".
 Their 1974 debut self-titled album, The Dingoes, peaked at No. 18.
 They performed at Sunbury Rock Festivals in 1974 and 1975, making Smith one of the few artists who performed at all four Sunbury festivals.
-From 1976, the Dingoes relocated to USA for their next two albums, Five Times the Sun in 1977 and Orphans of the Storm in 1979.
+From 1976, the Dingoes relocated to US for their next two albums, Five Times the Sun in 1977 and Orphans of the Storm in 1979.
 While recording the latter album their management team, headed by Peter Rudge, had been devastated when some members of fellow-signing Lynyrd Skynyrd were killed in a plane crash in October 1977.
 The Dingoes finally split in February 1979.
 Smith had already returned to Australia in late 1978.